Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 Payment Aggregators

-Payment aggregator is a name for a few large processing systems that help small businesses and nonprofits collect online payments.
 PayPal is the largest of these aggregators.
 PayPal does not use individuals’ bank accounts.
-Instead, they use their own merchant account to accept and send payments.
+Instead, it uses its own merchant account to accept and send payments.

 There is a percentage and flat fee for all payments processed.
 They do have a lower percentage fee for nonprofit organizations.
-The difference between PayPal and other payment processors is that a nonprofit cannot brand their donation pages if using PayPal.
+The difference between PayPal and other payment processors is that a nonprofit cannot brand its donation pages if using PayPal.
 This can be important because the average completed transactions on online donation pages increased by 50% since last year.

 If your customization and branding options are limited and you’re only focusing on using a tool to process payments, you have fewer chances of increasing donations.
 Your payment processor should adapt itself to emerging trends and let you optimize your donors’ experience for more effectiveness.

 5 Key Features to Look for in a Nonprofit Payment Processor